What is Spiritual Companionship?

 The suggested fee (to the retreat center) is $35 per one-hour visit or amount that best fits your circumstances.
 There is no charge for an introductory session of spiritual companionship.

 How Do I Start?

-If you feel drawn to spiritual companionship, please contact Still Waters to discuss the availability of directors.
+If you feel drawn to spiritual companionship, please contact Still Waters to make an appointment with Delcy.
 During the free initial session, you can talk over your desires and mutual expectations.